 What Is A Mature Student?
 A Definition

-Generally, a mature student is one who begins their undergraduate degree after the age of 21, and as a postgraduate student you will almost certainly be over the age of 21.
-This means that most universities, such as the University of Leicester do not distinguish postgraduate students as mature or not.
-In the UK the majority of full-time postgraduate students are aged between 21 and 25 years old, but when you consider part-time study the majority are aged 26 and over with a quarter being over 36 years old.
+As a postgraduate mature student, you will almost certainly be over the age of 21.
+In the UK, the majority of full-time postgraduate students are aged between 21 and 25 years old, but when you consider part-time study, the majority are aged 26 and over with a quarter being over 36 years old.

-Find your PERFECT POSTGRAD PROGRAMImpact on applications.
+Find your PERFECT POSTGRAD PROGRAM

 Mature postgraduate students have one major advantage over those fresh from their undergraduate degrees and that is work experience, which can seriously boost their postgraduate CV.
 Relevant work experience is highly valued in applications to postgraduate courses, especially those with a focus on a particular career path.
 Some postgraduate courses will accept students who do not have the necessary the best results in their undergraduate degree or even no degree at all as substantial work experience of five years or more can sometimes be considered.